mahsaasorouri-code/microMVP/README.md

 	And make sure gurobi is linked to your java.

-You can also design your own robot dance patterns or path planning algorithms, please refer to file template.py in directory patterns/ or algorithms/.
+You can also design your own robot dance patterns or path planning algorithms.
+Please refer to file template.py in directory patterns/ or algorithms/.

 --------------------------------------------------------
  All components of this library are licensed under the BSD 3-Clause